 12. Mexico

-With coastline on the Pacific Ocean, the Gulf of Mexico and the Caribbean Sea, it only makes sense that Mexico dishes up fantastic shark diving.
+With coastlines on the Pacific Ocean, the Gulf of Mexico, and the Caribbean Sea, it makes sense that Mexico dishes up fantastic shark diving.
 Although the diving locations in Mexico are numerous, two names stand out for shark enthusiasts.
-Isla Mujeres is a well-known whale shark hub, while Guadalupe offers world-famous great white shark encounters.
+The Revillagigedo Islands are an exciting Pacific hotspot for all-around pelagic action, while Isla Mujeres is a well-known whale shark hub.

 Isla Mujeres

-Isla Mujeres sits at the join of the Gulf of Mexico and the Caribbean.
+Isla Mujeres sits at the intersection of the Gulf of Mexico and the Caribbean.
 As such, it is home to plankton-rich waters that attract hundreds of whale sharks from June to September every year.
-Some argue that this is the largest gathering of whale sharks in the world, ensuring you the opportunity to swim with at least one if not many more during your visit.
+Some argue that this is the largest gathering of whale sharks in the world, ensuring you have the opportunity to swim with at least one, if not many more, during your visit.

 13. Cocos Island (Costa Rica)

 Featuring an amazing amount of pelagic action, Cocos Island is renowned for its shark encounters.
-At 550 kilometers off the Pacific coast of Costa Rica, this remote island sits at a convergence of nutrient-rich currents.
-Schools of scalloped hammerheads are the main shark attraction, but divers also encounter whitetip reef, Galapagos, silky, blacktip, tiger, guitar and silvertip sharks.
+At 340 miles (550km) off the Pacific coast of Costa Rica, this remote island sits at a convergence of nutrient-rich currents.
+Schools of scalloped hammerheads are the main shark attraction, but divers also encounter whitetip reef, Galapagos, silky, blacktip, tiger, guitar, and silvertip sharks.
 Liveaboard is the only way to reach Cocos.
 Book your trip from June to December for the best shark show.

 14. Galápagos Islands (Ecuador)